mrc-ide/individual/joss/paper.md

 This design is similar to a component system, a design pattern to help decouple complicated types [@Nystrom:2014].
-Therefore, state is represented in a disaggregated manner, and preforming operations to find and interact with cohorts of individuals benefits fast bitwise operators.
+Therefore, state is represented in a disaggregated manner, and preforming operations to find and interact with cohorts of individuals benefits from fast bitwise operators.
 This representation of state is (to our knowledge), novel for epidemiological simulation.
 While @Rizzi:2018 proposed using a bitset to represent the state of each simulated individual, the population was still stored as types in an array.